 Help With Reading

-Help with reading is available Friday February 27th at from 5 to 6 p.m. at the Library.
-This first session will be to find out the particular reading skill needs of those who attend.
-Help is confidential.
+Help with reading is available by appointment, and a monthly informational meeting is designed to help those who want to find out more.
+The next info meeting will be Friday May 1st at from 5 to 6 p.m. at the Library.
+All help is confidential.
 For more information contact Library Director Don Parker.

 NEW Bestsellers in Stock NOW!

 The Girl on the Train by Paula Hawknis Killing Lincoln by Bill O’Reilly

 Yes Please by Amy Pohler Hope To Die by James Patterson